← All articles

 • Detailed effect descriptions for each zone

-• Check your nuclear fallout risk
+• Check your nuclear impact risk

 Use our free calculator to see your survival rate